 Routines are the key to time management for moms.
 Having a daily routine gives everyone in the family a sense of stability and predictability, making life less chaotic.
 It also means you can make the most of those small pockets of time throughout the day rather than trying to figure out what needs to be done next.

-Wake up at the same time each day, even on weekends, so you can ease into the morning and get everyone ready for the day ahead.
+Develop a morning routine where you wake up at the same time each day, even on weekends, so you can ease into the morning and get everyone ready for the day ahead.
 If your kids are in school or childcare, create a daily routine that includes some ‘me time’ before they come home – use this time to work if you need to, enjoy a hobby or relax with a good book.

 And when the kids are home, try to stick to a general routine so they know what’s coming next and can start understanding the concept of time.